Starting at the Presidio and the San Francisco Waldorf School November 8 to 12, 2017.

 Waldorf Learning Support (WLS) is a three-year, part-time intensive program designed to train Waldorf teachers and professionals in related fields in learning support theory and practice.

 WLS Fall and Spring sessions generally run from Wednesday morning through Sunday mid-day.
-Summer sessions take place over two weeks, though there are sometimes exceptions to this schedule.
+Summer sessions take place over two weeks with the weekend off in between.

 Theoretical classes include: